-The preparation of financial statements in conformity with generally accepted accounting principles in the United States requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosures of contingent assets and liabilities.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States ("US GAAP") requires management to use judgment to make estimates and assumptions that affect certain amounts reported in the consolidated financial statements.
+As additional information becomes available, these estimates and assumptions are subject to change and thus impact amounts reported in the future.
 Because estimates and assumptions require significant judgment, future actual results could differ from those estimates and could have a significant impact on our results of operations, financial position and cash flows.
-We re-evaluate our estimates and assumptions at least on a quarterly basis.
+We re-evaluate our estimates and assumptions at least on a quarterly basis and periodically update the estimates used in the preparation of the financial statements based on management's latest assessment of the current and projected business and general economic environment.
+There have been no significant changes to Empire's critical accounting estimates during the year ended December 31, 2024.
 In our management's opinion, the more significant reporting areas impacted by management's judgments and estimates are as follows: